superfly/docs/getting-started/static.html.md

 nav: firecracker
 ---

-Getting an something running on Fly is basically working out how to package it as a deployable executable image.
+Getting something running on Fly is basically working out how to package it as a deployable executable image.
 Once that is done it can be deployed to the Fly infrastructure and run on the global application platform.

 For this _Getting Started_ article, we'll look at creating a static web site from scratch, including the web server, and deploying it on Fly.